Where to Stay in Whistler: Best Areas & Hotels

 Where to Stay in Whistler on a Budget

-Whistler doesn't have a budget travel market, especially not in the high season, when the cheapest hotels are still more than $150 per night.
+Whistler doesn't have much of a budget travel market, especially not in the high season, when the cheapest hotels are still more than $150 per night.
 Still, in the off season, prices drop dramatically, and you can book some of the best properties in this same $150 per night price point.

 During the season, one of the cheapest hotels is Whistler Village Inn + Suites.
 The rooms have a mountain chalet vibe, with wood accents, built-in furnishings, and gas fireplaces.
 You can save money by using the in-room kitchens.
 The location is at the far end of the village from the mountain.

 Slightly more expensive, the Aava Whistler Hotel is another semi-budget choice.
 Rooms are clean and just across the highway from The Village.
 The staff is friendly, and the hot tub and sauna are perks.